 Classic among classics.
 If the question is where to eat cheap tapas in Madrid, the answer is Taberna de Almería.
 A bar that would be the delight of students if it were in Moncloa and that being in La Latina is a meeting point for people of very different age ranges.

-Normally you will not be able to get in because it is always full, but if by chance you manage to get a spot at the bar or among the tables, you have two options: eat with the tapa that you get with each drink or try each and every one of their tostas.
-A basic of La Latina.
+Normally you will not get in because it is always full, but if by chance you manage to get a spot at the bar or among the tables, you have two options: eat with the tapa that you get with each drink or try each and every one of their tostas.
+A staple of La Latina.

 3. La Casa de los Minutejos